 Use the small, specially-designed kitchen container to collect organic materials including kitchen scraps (vegetable, fruits, meat, fish, bones, dairy products, coffee grounds and filters).
 Simply empty the organics into the large green bin for curb-side pickup.

 Other acceptable items in the Green Bin program include kitty litter, ashes, sawdust, animal bedding and many others.

 The organic material is brought to an indoor composting facility owned by Orgaworld Canada located in an industrial park off of Hawthorne Road where it will be turned into compost.
 The compost is used on farmer's fields in Eastern Ontario.

 Orgawold is responsible for the marketing and sale of the finished compost.
 The City receives 5 per cent of the finished compost.

-The Ministry of Environment and Climate Change (MOECC) requires that odours cannot be detectable at the property boundary of the Orgaworld facility.
+Note that the Ministry of Environment and Climate Change (MOECC) requires that odours not be detectable at the property boundary of the Orgaworld facility.
 Any odour complaints should be directed to the MOECC.

 For more information about Ottawa’s Green Bin program visit green bin program or call 3-1-1.